An archetale in the Assembling Terrania Cycle

 “Excellent.
 Except that matters are not so straightforward.”

 I gestured with the staff.
-Metallic, dragon-like flying machines with unflapping wings swarmed across the face of the teaching stone.
-The fliers dropped small canisters that exploded on the ground, each killing many armored and helmeted humans.
+Dragon-like flying machines with unflapping metal wings swarmed across the face of the teaching stone.
+In the shadows of the fliers, immense cylinders of metal placed on wheeled carriages blasted forth canisters that flew through the air to explode on the ground, each killing many armored and helmeted humans hiding in hastily dug trenches.
+Those who survived charged forth, most flung down to death as they tried to advance upon their frightened opponents.

 “That is a single brief scene from the great war the scribe—they call them ‘writers’—lived through.
 More wars can be expected there, and here as well.
 They tend to break out together.
 Which must come first?”